 Booklets, factsheets and video clips provide information about soil quality in succinct and easy to read formats.

-Empirical evidence of the effects of land management practices on soil quality, shared between farmers and scientists.
-The effects of widespread adoption of sustainable land management practices generated from existing practices and databases.
+Empirical evidence for the effects of agricultural management practices on soil quality, shared between farmers and scientists.